orbit-love/panoramica-docs/docs/getting-started/setup.md

 ### next-auth

-Create a `.env` file in the project directory and add these varaibles:
+Create a `.env` file in the project directory and add these variables:

 ```shell
 NEXTAUTH_URL=http://localhost:3000